oceanprotocol/ocean.py/READMEs/install.md

 You've now installed Ocean, great!

+As a Linux user, your next step is to [setup locally](setup-local.md).

 As a MacOS or Windows user, your next step is to [setup remotely](setup-remote.md).

-As a Linux user, your next step is to [setup locally](setup-local.md).
+Note: this is a temporary workaround because Ocean's Barge tool does not support MacOS nor Windows yet for local setup.